fhhagenberg-sqe/web-testing-selenium/README.md

       _(Hint: The english version is available via https://research.fh-ooe.at/en/index.)_

    1. The second test case performs a search for the keyword 'testing' and checks the number of publications found as well as the link-text of the first publication in the list.
 Name this test `ResearchSearchTest`.

-      :interrobang: What problems do you encounter when running the recorded test?
-(See error message in the logs) Fix them by manually modifying the recorded commands.
-      _Hint: Wait until elements matching css selector ".searchItem" are present._

 1. Run all tests and make sure they complete sucessfully.